nlpcloud/nlpcloud-python/README.md

 ### Sentence Dependencies Endpoint

-Call the `sentence_dependencies()` method and pass the text you want to perform POS with arcs on.
+Call the `sentence_dependencies()` method and pass a block of text made up of several sentencies you want to perform POS + arcs on.

 ```python
 client.sentence_dependencies("<Your block of text>")